Founder of ‘Uber for private investigators’ sentenced to 8 years in prison

 Boice admitted last year that he sustained his start-up by lying to investors, then used a good chunk of their funding to live the lush life of a mogul.

 “It would be difficult to describe the havoc you created by your fraudulent actions,” Judge T.S.
-Ellis III said, before sentencing Boice to eight years in prison.
+Ellis III said before sentencing Boice to eight years in prison.
 “It’s an egregious fraud.”

-Revenue was “very low and declining… for Trustify’s entire life,” Assistant U.S. Attorney Russell Carlberg said in court Friday, yet Boice “immediately began siphoning large sums of money” from the company for himself.
+Revenue was “very low and declining . . . for Trustify’s entire life,” Assistant U.S. Attorney Russell Carlberg said in court Friday, yet Boice “immediately began siphoning large sums of money” from the company for himself.

-The model was viewed skeptically from the start by veteran private investigators, who said Trustify’s rates were too low to generate quality work and the kind of profits Boice claimed.
+The model was viewed skeptically from the start by veteran private investigators, who said Trustify’s rates were too low to generate quality work and the kind of profit Boice claimed.

 Most of the money came from investors, for whom Boice painted a picture of success by making up balance sheets and forging promises of funds from other sources.

 Eighteen million dollars went into the company between 2015 and 2019, prosecutors said.
-While some was used for legitimate expenses, millions didn’t.
+While some was used for legitimate expenses, millions of dollars were not.

 When staff started asking about their unpaid wages, he fired them the week after Thanksgiving.
-When he was sued by investors, Boice said he was being targeted by “old white male 1 percenters and their silver spoon trust fund inheriting lackeys.”
+When he was sued by investors, Boice said he was being targeted by “old White male 1 percenters and their silver spoon trust fund inheriting lackeys.”
 When he was ordered in court to pay his staff back and give up control of the company, Boice moved to Florida, started calling himself Keith, and got a job at a medical software company that is now suing him for fraud and theft.

 He had the “apparent belief that these were rich people who could afford to be defrauded,” Carlberg said, and as a “99 percenter” he was entitled to their money.
 But “a lot of employees got taken for a ride and wound up very hurt,” Carlberg said.